blakenetz/fetch-doggie-rescue/README.md

 Otherwise, we display a generic message as an alert.

+### Validation

+Any/All validation is done with Zod.
+The forms were simple enough where Zod was the quick and easy solution.
+Plus, I see Zod everywhere, so I figure it's an industry standard at this point.

 ### Optimizations

 This project uses the [React Compiler](https://react.dev/learn/react-compiler), so I wasn't too concerned about any memoization strategies.